Separation of atomic and molecular ions by ion mobility with an RF carpet: Results

 \section{Results}

-The rate of the incoming ion beam was about 5,000 ions/s, corresponding to about $10^{11}$~He$^+$-electron pairs per second generated in the CSC.
-In Figure~\ref{Fig_3_13}a, the measured mass-to-charge spectrum of ionization products is shown.
+The rate of the incoming ion beam was about 20,000~ions/s.
+The stopping efficiency of the CSC in this experiment was about $25~\%$, so $\sim5,000$~$^{124}$Xe ions per second were thermalized in the effective volume of the CSC.
+ATIMA calculations \cite{Weick2018} estimate an average energy deposition by a single incoming ion of 190 MeV, which corresponds to about $9\times10^{10}$~He$^+$-electron pairs per second generated in the CSC.
+In Figure~\ref{Fig_2}a, the measured mass-to-charge spectrum of lower-mass ionization products is shown.
 IDI was applied, the RF carpet was operated at $ 68 $ V$ _{\mathrm{peak-peak}} $.
-Most of the peaks in the spectrum correspond to the ionized stable isotopes of krypton, which was introduced into the CSC together with the helium buffer gas.
-Because for several mass lines, the rate of detected was larger than 100 ions/s, dead-time effects occured in the data acquisition system of the MR-TOF-MS for these mass lines.
+Most of the peaks in the spectrum correspond to the ionized stable isotopes of krypton, a residual contaminant of the helium gas from a gas cylinder.
+Because for several mass lines, the rate of detected ions was larger than 100 ions/s, dead-time effects occurred in the data acquisition system of the MR-TOF-MS for these mass lines.
 As a result, the measured relative abundances of the krypton isotopes do not precisely correspond to the literature values.
-The measurement time for the spectra was different, so, in order to simplify visual comparison, the measured counts in each spectrum were normalized to the peak height of the $^{83}$Kr isotope, the well-identified peak of the stable isotopes with least dead-time effect.
-As can be seen from the spectrum, one isotope of krypton, $ ^{80} $Kr, overlaps with a high-abundant contaminant.
+The measured counts in each spectrum were normalized to the number of spills and intensity of the incoming ion beam.
+As can be seen from the spectrum, one isotope of krypton, $ ^{80} $Kr, overlaps with a high-abundant molecular contaminant.
 The dip in the middle of the peak does not represent a mass separation of two species but is caused by severe dead-time effects.
 With the IDI method, only about half of this molecular contaminant could be broken up.
 Besides the molecule at $ 80 $ u/e, there is no significant molecular background.
 For every few projectile ions hitting the CSC, only one Kr ion is produced.
+The measurement was done with a single helium gas cylinder, so the production rate of the Kr ions can be assumed to be constant.
 These results demonstrate the good cleanliness of the CSC.